The Hot Springs/ Hot Springs Village Symphony Guild

 About the Artists

 Located in Little Rock, Arkansas, Alisa Bekebrede (née Coffey) is the Principal Harpist for the Arkansas Symphony Orchestra.
 Appointed in 2011, Alisa performs widely throughout the Mid South region both as soloist and orchestral performer.
 She has performed regularly with Iris Orchestra and Symphony of Northwest Arkansas, as well as Shreveport Symphony and Baton Rouge Symphony Orchestra.
 Formerly in Philadelphia, Alisa performed with ensembles such as Symphony in C, the National Philharmonic, Philly Pops and the Philadelphia Orchestra.
 Alisa's summers have been spent participating in festivals such as Artosphere Festival, Saratoga Harp Colony, Spoleto Festival U.S.A. and Aspen Music Festival.
-An enthusiastic educator, Alisa maintains a large private studio in Little Rock, and also teaches at University of Arkansas and Hendrix College.
-Alisa also has recently completed training in the Suzuki method.
+An enthusiastic educator, Alisa maintains a large private studio in Little Rock, and also teaches at University of Arkansas and Hendrix College, and has recently completed training in the Suzuki method.
 As a soloist, Alisa received recognition in the 2011 Lyon and Healy Awards as well as the 2011 American Harp Society National Competition.
 She completed her M.M. at Temple University with Elizabeth Hainen and her Performance Diploma at the Glenn Gould School of the Royal Conservatory of Music with Judy Loman.

-Jonathan Tomasello (marimba) is a percussionist and educator living and working in Central Arkansas.
-He currently serves as the 6th and 7th grade band and choir teacher at Maumelle Charter Middle School and Music Director at St. Michael's Episcopal Church in Little Rock.
+Jonathan Tomasello (marimba, snare drum) is a percussionist and educator living and working in Central Arkansas.
+He currently serves as the 6th and 7th grade band teacher at Maumelle Charter Middle School and Music Director at St. Michael's Episcopal Church in Little Rock.
 He regularly appears in the little Rock area as a solo and collaborative artist as well as with the Arkansas Symphony Orchestra and Little Rock Winds.
 He previously held positions in the Terre Haute Symphony, Columbus Symphony, and the Urbana Pops Orchestra.
 He studied Music Education and Performance at Texas Tech University and Percussion Performance at Indiana University.

 Gabriel Womack (alto saxophone) is a Malvern native who has been playing alto saxophone with the Little Rock Winds since 2013 and was named Principal Alto Saxophone in 2019.
 He attended the University of Central Arkansas where he studied Music Education and Saxophone Performance with Dr. Jackie Lamar.
 While at UCA, he performed with the Wind Ensemble, Jazz Band and Saxophone Quartet.
-He received the Bachelor of Music Degree from the University of Litle Rock where he studied saxophone with Dr. Andy Wen.
+He received the Bachelor of Music Degree from the University of Little Rock where he studied saxophone with Dr. Andy Wen.

 The Hot Springs/ Hot Springs Village Symphony Guild is a 501c(3) non-profit charitable, education, and cultural organization.